 We then had to wait whole hours (hours!) for our second look at the film: a longer teaser trailer, which gives a much better look at the plot ("I'm puttin' together a crew"), Han Solo ("I'm gonna be a pilot.
 The best in the galaxy"), and the return of Chewie ("RRRAARRWHHGWWR").

 Apparently this was meant to be released in January, but was postponed as Disney needed yet more reshoots - a single day's worth - just to finish up the trailer.
 So enjoy, as a weird amount of work went into bringing this trailer to you.

 Luckily they had a bit more time to prepare the next trailer - the first officially dubbed a trailer, rather than a teaser - which gives a proper look at the story, some big character introductions, and more than a few big Star Wars callbacks.

 What's the plot?

-Over the course of the film we know he's going to have his first meetings with both Chewbacca and Lando Calrissian, and from the look of things play the infamous Sabacc game that saw him win the Falcon from Lando.
+This is an origin story for Han, and over the film he has his first meetings with both Chewbacca and Lando Calrissian, and plays the infamous Sabacc game that saw him win the Falcon from Lando.